irbraun/oats/README.md

 ```

-Getting the names of the terms that are inherited by this term.
+Getting the labels of the terms that are inherited by this term.
 ```
 >>> [ont[t].name for t in ont.inherited(term_id)]
 ```